Tinayiluo/2-Projects/README.md

-# 2-Projects
+# 2-R-Projects
-These are 2 projects I did for IR Honors Seminar.
+These are 2 projects I did using R code for IR Honors Seminar.